Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 - Shopping cart

-Use the Header: Layout section of the Style Editor to choose whether each element displays in the Right, Center, or Left area of the header, or to Hide it.
+Use the Header: Layout section of Site Styles to choose whether each element displays in the Right, Center, or Left area of the header, or to Hide it.

 Use the Left Layout, Center Layout, and Right Layout tweaks to choose whether the elements display horizontally or stacked.
 These tweaks appear when there are two or more elements in a header area.
 Navigation links break to the next line if there isn’t enough horizontal space for them.

-Use the tweaks in the Header: Design section of the Style Editor to adjust the element spacing and the header Background color.
+Use the tweaks in the Header: Design section of Site Styles to adjust the element spacing and the header Background color.

 Main Navigation and Secondary Navigation support creating drop-down menus using folders.
 Folders appear on hover.
 To learn how to adjust what pages display in the navigation menu, visit Adding pages to your navigation.